Economy of Venezuela

-2020-present

-Almost 82% of Venezuelans live in poverty, with 53% in extreme poverty, unable to buy even basic foodstuffs.– A UN special reporter said in February 2024 after visiting the country.

-Venezuela was “once among South America's wealthiest countries” before the economic meltdown under Maduro regime.

-“The formerly rich petro-state has seen GDP fall by 80% in less than a decade, driving some seven million of its citizens to flee.
-Most Venezuelans live on just a few dollars a month, with the health care and education systems in total disrepair and biting shortages of electricity and fuel” as of 2024, according to VOA (report from AFP).

-A report published by Transparencia Venezuela in 2022 estimated that illegal activities in the country made up around 21% of its GDP.
-According to the report, drug, oil and gold trafficking, as well as illegal activities in ports and customs had generated over 9.4 billion dollars for organized crime protected by corrupt officials.
-In 2021, gold extraction generated around 2.3 billion dollars, of which the State received only 25%.

-By 2023, the economic situation of Venezuela improved, with the economy growing by 15% and extreme poverty rates decreasing, thanks to a liberalized economy and more access to the United States dollar.
-However, inequality is high, with wealthy Venezuelans making more than 70 times the poorest ones.
-In 2024 inflation cooled to 1.7% monthly after injection of Chevron dollars—the lowest in a decade.

 History

 1922–1959

 After oil was discovered in Venezuela in 1922 during the Maracaibo strike, Venezuela's dictator Juan Vicente Gómez allowed American oil companies to write Venezuela's petroleum law.
 In 1943, Standard Oil of New Jersey accepted a new agreement in Venezuela based on the 50–50 principle, described as "a landmark event".
 Even more favorable terms were negotiated in 1945, after a coup brought to power a left-leaning government that included Juan Pablo Pérez Alfonso.

 From the 1950s to the early 1980s, the Venezuelan economy, which was buoyed by high oil prices, was one of the strongest and most prosperous in South America.
 The continuous growth during that period attracted many immigrants.

 In 1958, a new government, again including Pérez Alfonso, devised a plan for an international oil cartel, that would become OPEC.

 During Pérez Jiménez' dictatorship from 1952 to 1958, Venezuela enjoyed remarkably high GDP growth, so that in the late 1950s Venezuela's real GDP per capita almost reached that of Ireland or West Germany.
 Albeit, West Germany was still recovering from WW2 destruction of German infrastructure.
-In 1950, Venezuela was the world's 4th wealthiest nation per capita.
 However, Rómulo Betancourt, president from 1959 to 1964, inherited from 1958 to 1959 onward an enormous internal and external debt caused by rampant public spending.
 He managed to balance Venezuela's public budget and initiate an agrarian reform.